 U.S. legislatures have broad Constitutional authority to amend the "times, places, and manner of holding Elections."
 This authority affords lawmakers an opportunity to use the laws of democracy for partisan gain.
-The partisan motive is so obvious that nearly any change in election law, from precinct consolidation and polling hours to vote-bymail and registration deadlines, raises concerns that the intentions of the lawmakers are partially or entirely partisan.
+The partisan motive is so obvious that nearly any change in election law, from precinct consolidation and polling hours to vote-by-mail and registration deadlines, raises concerns that the intentions of the lawmakers are partially or entirely partisan.

 At times, politicians are explicit about this motivation (Hersh, 2015).
 In Rucho v.
-Common Cause, a landmark 2018 case on the topic of partisan gerrymandering, the Supreme Court considered election laws where the partisan motive was front-and-center.
+Common Cause, a landmark 2019 case on the topic of partisan gerrymandering, the Supreme Court considered election laws where the partisan motive was front-and-center.
 Said a North Carolina lawmaker cited by Chief Justice Roberts, "I think electing Republicans is better than electing Democrats.
 So I drew this map to help foster what I think is better for the country."
-Roberts held that federal courts do not have authority to address disputes over partisan motivations in election law.
-The Court effectively told lawmakers they may proceed with partisan motives in mind.
+Roberts held that federal courts do not have authority to address disputes over partisan gerrymandering.
+The Court effectively told lawmakers that having partisan motives does not invalidate a law.

 The concern over partisan motivations appears to have trickled down to the mass public, as Democratic and Republican identifiers are increasingly at odds on about election policies.
 More than Republicans, Democrats in the electorate support policies such as automatic voter registration, expanding access to early voting and mail voting, and enfranchising ex-felons.
 More than Democrats, Republicans support voter identification laws, purging obsolete records from voter registration systems, and requiring most voters to cast ballots in-person on Election Day.
-Particularly after the 2020 Covid-19 pandemic and subsequent politicization of mail voting, Democrats and Republicans disagree on how elections ought to be conducted.
+Particularly after the 2020 Covid-19 pandemic and subsequent politicization of mail voting, Democrats and Republicans disagree on how elections ought to be conducted.1